code-world-no-blanket/blog/README.md

 Thank you to the all of exceptional students who have contributed to these research efforts.

 This blog template ([Marmite](https://rochacbruno.github.io/marmite/)) was created by [Bruno Rocha](https://bruno.rocha.social/), my former colleague at Red Hat.
+Try it [here](https://github.com/rochacbruno/blog)!

 ---
 **References**
 >>>
-[Winters2024]: T. Winters.
+[1]: T. Winters.
 [Thoughts on applicability](http://alumni.cs.ucr.edu/~titus/applicability.pdf).
 Journal of Systems and Software, 2024.

-[Wyrich2025]: M. Wyrich, C. Tinnes, S. Baltes, and S. Apel.
+[2]: M. Wyrich, C. Tinnes, S. Baltes, and S. Apel.
 [The Silent Scientist When Software Research Fails to Reach Its Audience](https://arxiv.org/pdf/2505.09541).
 2025.
 >>>